Answered by: Molana Javed ibn Nazir Kachhalia

 Only Allah knows best.

-Molana Javed ibn Nazir Kachhalia
+Written by Molana Javed ibn Nazir Kachhalia

 Checked and approved by Mufti Mohammed Tosir Miah